mui/toolpad/docs/data/toolpad/getting-started.md

    <aside>
    ❕ Add live demo here of the above
    Break down each line that was added and explain what it does.
    </aside>

-6. This is great, but we’d also like to visualize this data
+6. This is great, but we'd also like to visualise this data:

    ```tsx
    import * as React from 'react';